aauren/SpotifyToaster/README.md

 ## Contribution
 I welcome any help people are willing to give just submit a pull request.
 In the future, I'll put more information here on how to build this application, but for right now if you're familiar with Visual Studio you should be fine.

+One thing that you will need to do (if you want to see album artwork in your builds) will be to go to [LastFM's API Page](http://www.last.fm/api) and get your API keys.
+Once you have those, you need to create a resource within Visual Studio by doing the following:
+1. Right-Click project name (SpotifyToaster) > Add > New Item...
+2. Search or browse for an item named "Resources File"
+3. Change it's name in the box at the bottom of the screen to: "ProtectedResources.resx"
+4. In the Solution Explorer, drag this resource into the "Properties" folder
+5. Double-Click ProtectedResources.resx and add a key value pair for lastFmAPIKey and add the key that you got from LastFm